 3. General Description: What is your business model?
 Describe how your business makes money and how it will assure great and long term profits for the future.

 1. What is your product/service offering?

 2. How does your product/service work?
 Define and quantify key benefits to customers. (e.g. cost, performance, technical, etc.) for customers.

 3. Where is the product/service in its evolution (e.g. idea/conception, proof of concept, fully tested prototype, etc.)?

 2. What makes you better than other companies currently in the marketplace?

 3. Is this competitive position sustainable?

 4. How will you protect your proprietary information?

-1. What markets and market segments are you going after?
-How big is this market and how can you sustainable capture it?
+1. What markets and market segments are you targeting?
+How big are these markets and how can you sustainably capture them?